Burton Agnes Jazz & Blues Festival - Tickets still available

 ‘Possibly the most enjoyable jazz concert I've ever attended’ The Independent

-The 2016 Burton Agnes Jazz & Blues Festival is taking place on the weekend of the 1st, 2nd and 3rd July.
+The 2016 Burton Agnes Jazz & Blues Festival takes place THIS WEEKEND, Friday 1st July to Sunday 3rd July.

 Surrounded by the beautiful Yorkshire Wolds, the Festival is set in the award winning grounds and Great Hall of this Elizabethan stately home.
 Could this be the most breathtaking place to spend a weekend, soaking up the UK's hottest jazz and blues acts?

 Manjula kicks off Saturday’s line up with their haunting ambience of Indian vocal training and the rhythmic attack of jazz improvisation.
-From here, we move to pannist Dudley Nesbitt, who is an exceptional and unflagging advocate for the art and culture of the steel pan, and presents a blend of contemporary Trinidadian calypso, Brazilian samba and bossa nova, soul tunes, Caribbean jazz, rumba and cha cha.
-Blind Monk Trio rounds off the afternoon session, putting a fresh spin on the sax/bass/drums trio format.
-Drawing influences from the history of the genre (including Sonny Rollins, Joe Henderson and FLY), blending their music with alternative rock and eastern folk, Blind Monk Trio present quirky original compositions along with some surprising arrangements of classic standards.
+From here, we move to steel pannist Dudley Nesbitt, who is an exceptional and unflagging advocate for the art and culture of the steel pan, Blind Monk Trio rounds off the afternoon session, putting a fresh spin on the sax/bass/drums trio format.

 One of the great British jazz voices of all time, Elaine Delmar brings her acclaimed interpretations of two of the greatest songbooks of all time, Gershwin and Porter, to the festival on Saturday evening.
-Accompanied by a stellar group of musicians, Elaine performs classic arrangements of George Gershwin and Cole Porter, as well as taking a fresh new look at some of the twentieth century's most iconic music.
 Completing Saturday’s line up, ’60s legend P.P.
 Arnold will have festivalgoers off their seats and dancing with a collection of classic tunes including 'The first cut is the deepest', ‘Angel of the morning’ and ‘(If you think you're) groovy’.

-Delicious, freshly prepared food will be served on the Food Lawn by Field and Forage and in the Tea Tent, and we’ll have wonderful, award winning Wold Top beer on tap, brewed just a few miles away.
+Delicious, freshly prepared food will be served on the Food Lawn by Field and Forage and in the Tea Tent.
+In the bar tent we’ll have Pimms, chilled wines and award winning Wold Top beer on tap, brewed just a few miles away.
 There will be camping in the beautiful surroundings of our adjacent Park Field, with hot showers laid on as usual.
-Discounted ‘early bird’ tickets are currently on sale, priced at £70 for the full weekend, while children under 12 are free with an adult.

-If you would like to receive information about the 2016 Jazz & Blues Festival, please email: email@example.com
+If you would like to receive information about the Burton Agnes Jazz & Blues Festival, please email: email@example.com